-An annual weed, Dallisgrass can leave unsightly clumps of weeds in your lawn, detracting from an otherwise healthy appearance.
+A perennial weed, Dallisgrass can leave unsightly clumps of weeds in your lawn, detracting from an otherwise healthy appearance.
 Dallisgrass poses unique control challenges to a homeowner, but can be effectively controlled with time, patience, and proper lawn maintenance.

 What is Dallisgrass?

-Often confused for crabgrass, Dallisgrass is a particularly invasive weed which shares many visual and growth characteristics with crabgrass.
+Often confused for crabgrass, Dallisgrass is a particularly invasive weed that shares many visual and growth characteristics with crabgrass.
 Featuring a coarse texture and a "bunchtype" growth pattern, Dallisgrass can radiate out from a central area, spreading in a circular pattern and leaving tufts of weeds throughout a lawn.
 It is most easily identified by hairlike growths on leaves, in addition to its grass blades, which are much wider than typical turfgrass blades.

 How does Dallisgrass grow?

 Dallisgrass seeds are capable of staying dormant for over 30 years.
-When conditions become optimal, dormant seeds can then germinate and appear in a lawn.
-This ability can explain why Dallisgrass can often appear somewhat randomly in a lawn without a previously-known Dallisgrass problem.
+When conditions become optimal, dormant seeds of Dallisgrass can then germinate and appear in a lawn.
+This ability can explain why Dallisgrass can often appear somewhat suddenly in a lawn without a previously-known Dallisgrass problem.
 Late spring temperatures and increased rainfall trigger Dallisgrass germination.
 Dallisgrass thrives in clay and sand soils, and can easily become rampant if not addressed prior to a nitrogen lawn fertilization, which encourages rapid growth.

 How do I get rid of Dallisgrass from my lawn?